jewettaij/visfd_tutorials/prokaryotes/Hylemonella_gracilis/README.md

 appear as large dark spherical blobs in the tomogram.
 They can usually be detected and segmented automatically by "filter_mrc" using the standard "blob detection" method.
 But in this example, there was only one tiny PPB in the tomogram.
-The "filter_mrc" program was confused it with the ribosomes in the cell because they are both similar in size.
+The "filter_mrc" program confused it with the ribosomes in the cell because they are both similar in size.
 So instead I provided instructions how to segment this small PPB manually.

 ## STEP_6
 Many bacterial tomograms also contain storage granules.
-However this one didn't.
+However this tomogram did not.
 So I provided instructions how to create a blank 3D image.
 *(This blank 3D image lets the "filter_mrc" segmentation software know that there were no storage granules present in this tomogram.)*